dshomoye/dshomoye.github.io/content/blog/gatsby-web-push-notifications/index.md

 Storing a json string is also valid.
 This is what I was doing with FaunaDB.

 The `endpoint` is always unique for each subscription (per browser); it's perfect as the primary key/id.
 A unique ID is necessary for finding and deleting subscriptions when a user unsubscribes.
+In my case, the table storing subscriptions essentially has two columns - one for the subscription data itself (json) and a column for the endpoint.

 ## (Lambda Powered) Netlify Functions